How Did Pizza Get From Italy to New Jersey?

 The Rise of Competition:

 Over the years Lombardi continued to change his pizzas to suit his American customers.
 Other pizzerias cropped up and openly competed with Lombardi.
-Each shop featured their own unique style.
-Without competition who know’s how the history of pizza would be different.
+Each shop featured its own unique style.
+Without competition who knows how the history of pizza would be different.